 - Park Hopping permitted after 1 pm for those holding a Park Hopper ticket.

 - Use of cashless transactions may be encouraged including using debit, credit and gift cards only.

 - Temporary suspension of the Fastpass+ reservation system at Disney World and FASTPASS & Maxpass at Disneyland.

 Guidelines That May Affect Kids

 These possible amusement park guidelines may affect your trip if taking the kids when Disney reopens.
 Particularly if you are planning a first Disney vacation, these new potential guidelines may affect the magical trip you’ve envisioned.

-- Security checkpoints have become “touchless”.
-At Disney World, you’ll be able to pass through security scanners.
+- Security checkpoints have become “touchless” at Disney World, where guests pass through security scanners.
 If something in your bag sets off the scanner, you’ll be asked to remove everything from your bags into trays for a visual inspection.
 When packing in baby and child care needs, parents will need extra diligence.
 You’ll not want to have to unpack your entire Disney diaper bag to clear security!

 - Disney parks are already extremely clean when it comes to amusement park standards.
 Even so, you’ll experience elevated levels of cleaning procedures in the Disney parks upon reopening.
 This includes frequent wiping of physical barriers, railings in queues, and ride seats and handles.

-- Children’s play areas with highly touched surfaces will not reopen right away (think Goofy’s Playhouse at Disneyland’s Toontown or Laughin’ Place near Splash Mountain in Disney World’s Magic Kingdom).
+- Children’s play areas with highly touched surfaces will be closed (think Goofy’s Playhouse at Disneyland’s Toontown or Laughin’ Place near Splash Mountain in Disney World’s Magic Kingdom).